Imperial Theatre

 Significance

-The Imperial started life as an agricultural hall constructed in 1868-69 and designed by the architect G B Nichols of West Bromwich.
-At that time, it was used for a variety of community activities including shows and dancing, it was also hired out to travelling film showmen.
+The Imperial started life as an agricultural hall, constructed in 1868-69, and was designed by the architect G B Nichols of West Bromwich.
+At that time, it was used for a variety of community activities including shows and dancing and was also hired out to travelling film showmen.
 The main feature of the early building was a principal ground floor hall.

 In 1880, the hall was reconstructed internally for use as a theatre, undergoing many alterations and improvements including the addition of a horse-shoe gallery, a new proscenium arch, and remodelling of the stage and back-of-house dressing rooms.
 From 1899 it was known as the Imperial Theatre and was used by professionals and amateurs.

-By 1908 films were being projected by Bioscope on a regular basis.
-In 1909 the Cinematograph Act was passed, a principal feature of which was fire safety and the need for a separate, fire-resistant projection box, connected to the auditorium by shuttered projection portholes.
-This, no doubt, brought about the need for a purpose-built venue and in June 1914 the Imperial was closed to allow for major alterations.
-The designs by West Midlands-based architects Hickton & Farmer importantly still allowed for live performance, the conversion including an extension to the fly tower to provide a fully-equipped stage with flying facilities.
+By 1908, films were being projected by Bioscope on a regular basis.
+In 1909 the Cinematograph Act was passed, a principal feature of which was fire safety and the need for a separate, fire-resistant projection box connected to the auditorium by shuttered projection portholes.
+This led to the Imperial closing for major alterations in 1914.
+The designs by West Midlands-based architects Hickton & Farmer importantly still allowed for live performance.
+The conversion including an extension to the fly tower to provide a fully equipped stage with flying facilities.
 A balcony was also added, and the capacity increased to 1,600.

 The Imperial was converted to a bingo club in 1968 and in 1996 it was converted into a pub, which closed in 2016.